JEE-NEET: If you do not fix a date, how do you determine the preparedness

 In such exercises there is a lot of preparedness needed.
 If you do not fix a date, then how do you determine the preparedness.
 When a date is announced, it does not mean that the date is final and sacrosanct.
 It only gives a count down in terms of preparedness, Dr. Shastri says.
 In the pandemic situation, one needs to keep amending decisions, considering how dynamic and fluid the situation is.

-In Karnataka a directive was issued to all the vice-chancellors to be prepared for an October 1 opening of colleges.
+In Karnataka, a directive was issued to all the vice-chancellors to be prepared for an October 1 opening of colleges.
 This does not mean we opening in October.
-The question is can be prepare for an October opening.
+The question is can be prepared for an October opening.
 The message that has gone to the universities is to prepare for an October opening.

 However, I would like to take one step back and add that the Centre has been consistently saying since the pandemic that believes in greater consultation with the Chief Ministers.
 When the decision was taken to unlock, the CMs were consulted.